Grants for Change

 - Take meaningful action to support ongoing racial justice work in the state.

-Maine Initiatives has made a long-term commitment to support and strengthen the ecosystem of racial justice organizing and activism in Maine.
-As part of this commitment, we are launching this year’s Grants for Change program as the first year of a new three-year, $1.5 million grantmaking commitment to support Black, Wabanaki, and People of Color-led and -serving organizations advancing racial justice work and strengthening community building efforts statewide through our Grants for Change Program.
+Last year, Maine Initiatives made a long-term commitment to support and strengthen the ecosystem of racial justice organizing and activism in Maine.
+We are now in the second year of a three-year, $1.5 million grantmaking commitment to support Black, Wabanaki, and People of Color-led and -serving organizations advancing racial justice work and strengthening community building efforts statewide through our Grants for Change Program.

 Updated Funding Priorities

-The 2022 Grants for Change Funding Priorities Framework is an evolution of previous frameworks.
-In consultation with the Community Advisory Board, the G4C Directors have identified the need to support the work of community building and organizing by organizations playing distinct but complementary roles in collective efforts toward racial justice movement and ecosystem in Maine.
-The Grants for Change Program seeks to support community building and organizing that is intersectional, geographically diverse, and includes priority pathways to accomplish community work as Hub Organizations, Community Building Organizations, and Emergent Organizations.
-Learn more about these designations in our Grantee RFP Packet.
+The 2023 Grants for Change Funding Priorities Framework is an evolution of previous frameworks.
+In consultation with the community partners and leaders, we have identified the need to support the work of community building and organizing by organizations playing distinct but complementary roles building and strengthening the racial justice movement and ecosystem in Maine.
+The Grants for Change Program seeks to support community building and organizing that is intersectional, geographically diverse, and includes priority pathways to accomplish community work as Hub and Emergent organizations.
+To learn more about our funding priorities, read the full RFP.